• Skip to primary navigation

 One: Cut the polenta into fries and put on a baking tray.

 Two: Drizzle with olive oil and sprinkle with garlic powder and salt and pepper.
-Put in a preheated oven at 200°C/400°F/Gas 6 for 45-50 minutes, or until crispy.
+Put into the oven for 45-50 minutes, or until crispy.

 Oven Baked Polenta Fries on a black baking tray.